ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

     Select the type of gateway you want to connect:
     API Gateway v7
     Amazon API Gateway
-    Kubernetes
+    Istio
     ```

-2. Select `Kubernetes` as your gateway.
+2. Select `Istio` as your gateway.
 The next prompt asks if you already have Istio installed.

 ### If Istio is already installed